bijela-gora/nestjs-safer-config/README.md

 ## How to use

-## Install
+### Install

 ```shell
 npm i nestjs-safer-config
 ```

-### process.env
+### Define a config class

-1. First, describe how config should look like using class declaration statement.
+1. Describe how config should look like using class declaration statement.
 And decorate fields with `class-validator` decorators.
 For example,

    ```typescript
    class AppConfig {